retry51776/notes/psychology/knowledge.md

 4. Unchangeable destiny.
 5. At first technology matter the most, but at the end relationship are most important.
 6. Puzzle movie.
+7. Tessellation; Most classic literary have tessellation; There are some side characters with few details; Yet indicates they follow same rule & pattern that main character follow.
+Ex: 红楼梦 皇帝>贾府>赖管家